 Head of Division 612 Citizen-Centred-Government, Federal Chancellery

 Director of Training, Finance, and Operations, J-PAL Europe

 Assistant Professor of Public Policy, Harvard Kennedy School

-Please note that in order to attend this workshop in person, you must be fully vaccinated, meaning that you must have received the maximum number of booster vaccinations available in your country at the time of the event (as of the end of January 2022, this should be a minimum of three vaccinations, including one booster).
-For additional security, you will be required to provide a certificate of a negative rapid antigen test that is no more than 24 hours old.
+Please note that in order to attend this workshop in person, you must be fully vaccinated, meaning that you must have received the maximum number of booster vaccinations available in your country at the time of the event (as of the end of June 2022, this should be a minimum of three vaccinations, including one booster).